Travel. It leaves you speechless then turns you into a storyteller” ~ Ibn Battua.

-- Maruyama Park 円山公園 in the morning, wander the backstreets of Gion ぎおん ensuring you stop by Sannen-zaka & Ninnen-zaka streets on your way to Kyomizu-Dera 清水寺 (UNESCO World Heritage site).
+- Maruyama Park 円山公園 in the morning, wander the backstreets of Gion ぎおん ensuring you stop by Sannen-zaka & Ninnen-zaka streets for some stunning hand-crafted souvenirs on your way to Kiyomizu-Dera 清水寺 (UNESCO World Heritage site).
 Spend the afternoon at Fushimi Inari Shrine 伏見稲荷大社 (Thousand Torii Gate), a UNESCO World Heritage site you’re sure to recognise.

-TIP: This shrine literally sits on the side of a mountain.
+TIP: Fushimi Inari literally sits on the side of a mountain.
 Be prepared for loads of walking because the sign at the start is NOT to scale!

-Getting there: 1h40 from Kyoto on Nozomi shinkansen
+1 hour 40 minutes from Kyoto Station on Nozomi shinkansen

 Cost: Adult Nozomi ticket JPY 11,410 ea

-Where to eat?
-Restaurants along the Hondori.
+Restaurants along the Hon-dori.
 Try the local okinomiyaki (savoury pancake)!

 - Eat, explore and shop on the Hondori.
 You’ll also find wonderful little souvenirs to remember your visit.